-Kyoto functioned as Japan’s capital and the emperor’s residence for over a thousand years until 1868 when it was moved to Tokyo in the countries push to modernize.
-Today, Kyoto remains one of the country’s largest cities with a sizable population of 1.5 million people – but managed to pull off a timeless feel lacking in all of its other major cities.
+Kyoto functioned as Japan’s capital and the emperor’s residence for over a thousand years until 1868, when it was moved to Tokyo in the country’s push to modernize.
+Today, Kyoto remains one of the country’s largest cities with a sizable population of 1.5 million people – but it managed to pull off a timeless feel lacking in all of its other major cities.

-Art, music, and literature thrive here, as do cultural experiences no traveler should leave Japan without trying.
+Art, music, and literature thrive here, as do cultural experiences.
+No traveler should leave Japan without trying.
 Whether you want to sip matcha in a traditional tea ceremony, relax in a traditional ryokan, get naked for an onsen soak, enjoy the splendor of hanami (cherry-blossom viewing) or just partake in some Japanese cooking classes – Kyoto has you covered.

-Tranquil temples, breath-taking gardens, traditional teahouses, and cool cafes abound here – more than making up for the less-than-spectacular gay nightlife scene.
-While gay bars might be somewhat lacking, there is still a lot to love about Kyoto after dark with a buzzing bar scene, plenty of spots for relaxed cocktails and some surprisingly progressive nightclubs.
+Tranquil temples, breathtaking gardens, traditional teahouses, and cool cafes abound here – more than making up for the less-than-spectacular gay nightlife scene.
+While gay bars might be somewhat lacking, there is still a lot to love about Kyoto after dark, with a buzzing bar scene, plenty of spots for relaxed cocktails and some surprisingly progressive nightclubs.

 Homosexuality has never been prosecuted in Japan – it was not considered a sin, just shameful – and despite recent trends of tolerance and openly gay spaces in cosmopolitan areas like Yokohama, Nagoya, Osaka, and Tokyo, many Japanese gay men, and lesbians still hide who they are.

-This live and let live attitude – as long as outward appearances are maintained – towards LGBT people now is actively hindering gay rights in Japan.
+This live-and-let-live attitude – as long as outward appearances are maintained – towards LGBT people now is actively hindering gay rights in Japan.
 There is no political and social friction to propel things forward, unlike in Vietnam, China, and Korea.

 Despite this, gay travelers to Kyoto – and Japan – are highly unlikely to experience any discrimination at all regarding sexual preferences.
 With a small but tight-knit gay scene, millennia of history, delicious street food, quirky personalities and plenty of unique attractions,

 In this article we will cover...